-- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities.
-(Core) - I.D.4.
-The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) - I.D.4.a) A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow without adversely diluting the educational experience of the orthopaedic surgery residents if present.
-(Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
-It should be structured to optimize education for all learners present. - I.E.1.
-Fellows should contribute to the education of residents in core programs, if present.
-(Core) - I.E.2.
-Each fellow should maintain a close working relationship with orthopaedic surgery residents and other fellows in orthopaedic surgery and in other disciplines when present.
-(Core)
+This must include access to electronic medical literature databases with full text capabilities. ^(Core) I.D.4.
+The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program. ^(Core) I.D.4.a) The primary hospital in which fellows work must be a Level I or Level II trauma center or equivalent with 24-hour full services, acute and emergency surgery, and at least 400 operative orthopaedic trauma cases each year. ^(Core) I.D.4.a).(1) This hospital must have a modern operating room facility, image intensification, compatible fracture table, orthopaedic implants in stock, and a special room dedicated to acute and emergency surgery. ^(Core) I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+It should be structured to optimize education for all learners present.

+I.E.1.
+Fellows should contribute to the education of residents in core programs, if present. ^(Core)

+I.E.2.
+Fellows should maintain a close working relationship with orthopaedic residents and other fellows in orthopaedic surgery and in other disciplines when present. ^(Core)